marceloaugustomandeli/marceloaugustomandeli/README.md

 - Solidify low-level programming fundamentals with C
 - Implement core data structures from scratch
-- Build automation tools that solve real problems at work
+- Build automation tools in Python that solve real problems at work
 - Develop a strong understanding of memory management and performance
 - Ship a meaningful backend project end-to-end